 Capital gain dividends and any net long-term capital gains you realize from the sale of Fund shares are generally taxable at the reduced long-term capital gains tax rates.
-For single individuals with taxable income not in excess of \$44,625 in 2023 (\$89,250 for married individuals filing jointly), the long-term capital gains tax rate is 0%.
-For single individuals and joint filers with taxable income in excess of these amounts but not more than \$492,300 or \$553,850, respectively, the long-term capital gains tax rate is 15%.
-The rate is 20% for single individuals with taxable income in excess of \$492,300 and married individuals filing jointly with taxable income in excess of \$553,850.
+For single individuals with taxable income not in excess of \$47,025 in 2024 (\$94,050 for married individuals filing jointly), the longterm capital gains tax rate is 0%.
+For single individuals and joint filers with taxable income in excess of these amounts but not more than \$518,900 or \$583,750, respectively, the longterm capital gains tax rate is 15%.
+The rate is 20% for single individuals with taxable income in excess of \$518,900 and married individuals filing jointly with taxable income in excess of \$583,750.
 The taxable income thresholds are adjusted annually for inflation.
 An additional 3.8% Medicare tax may also be imposed as discussed below.
 Returns of capital.
 If the Fund's distributions exceed its earnings and profits (i.e., generally, its taxable income and realized capital gains) for a taxable year, all or a portion of the distributions made in that taxable year may be characterized as a return of capital to you.
 A return of capital distribution will generally not be taxable, but will reduce the cost basis in your Fund shares and will result in a higher capital gain or in a lower capital loss when you sell your shares.
 Any return of capital in excess of the basis in your Fund shares, however, will be taxable as a capital gain.
 In the case of a non-calendar year fund, earnings and profits are first allocated to distributions made on or before December 31 of its taxable year and then to distributions made thereafter.
 The effect of this provision is to "push" returns of capital into the next calendar year.

 Undistributed capital gains.
 The Fund may retain or distribute to shareholders its net capital gain for each taxable year.
 The Fund currently intends to distribute net capital gains.
 If the Fund elects to retain its net capital gain, the Fund will be taxed thereon (except to the extent of any available capital loss carryovers) at the applicable corporate tax rate.
-If the Fund elects to retain its net capital gain, it is expected that the Fund also will elect to have shareholders treated as if each received a distribution of its pro rata share of such gain, with the result that each shareholder will be required to report its pro rata share of such gain on its tax return as long-term capital gain, will receive a refundable tax credit for its pro rata share of tax paid by the Fund on the gain, and will increase the tax basis for its shares by an amount equal to the deemed distribution less the tax credit.
+If the Fund elects to retain its net capital gain, it is expected that the Fund elects to retain its net capital gain, it is expected that the Fund also will elect to have shareholders treated as if each received a distribution of its pro rata share of such gain, with the result that each shareholder will be required to report its pro rata share of such gain on its tax return as long-term capital gain, will receive a refundable tax credit for its pro rata share of tax paid by the Fund on the gain, and will increase the tax basis for its shares by an amount equal to the deemed distribution less the tax credit.